tyruz2001/EasyCollab/README.md

 Website installation: xampp > htdocs drop folder named "easycollab" inside

 Database installation: open phpmyadmin on browser > create new empty database named "easycollab" > click inside "easycollab" database and click on "Import" > click on "Choose File" and select "easycollab.sql" then import

+You should now be able to access the website by typing "localhost/easycollab" into the address bar